Deep set based operator learning with uncertainty quantification: Simulation Results

 We first consider the case where the number of observations is fixed while their locations vary.
 In this setting, we investigate the effects of the latent dimension, the size of the training dataset, and the number of input sensors on the performance of our method.
 The reference solution is computed using the conditional Gaussian process method, with details provided in \ref{appendix:reference}.
 Fig. \ref{fig:1d-pde-compare}(a) reports the Wasserstein-2 distance between the reference solution and the conditional distribution learned by UQ-SONet under different latent dimensions.
 We observe that the Wasserstein-2 distance stabilizes once the latent dimension reaches 10; therefore, we use a latent dimension of 10 in all subsequent experiments.
 Fig. \ref{fig:1d-pde-compare}(b) presents the relative $L_2$ errors of the predicted mean and standard deviation across different training dataset sizes, where sensor configurations of 3 and 5 are evaluated separately.
 The results show that larger training datasets yield smaller errors.
 However, considering both data generation and computational cost, we use 10,000 samples in all following examples.
 Fig. \ref{fig:1d-pde-compare}(c) illustrates the relationship between the mean of the standard deviations of the predicted solutions and the number of input sensors, under a fixed latent dimension of 10 and a training set size of 10,000 samples.
 These results demonstrate that UQ-SONet can effectively quantify the uncertainty of the output function and that the output uncertainty decreases as more observational information from the input function becomes available.

 We further test the case where both the number and the locations of sensors are allowed to vary.
 The set of sensor counts for the input function is defined as $\mathcal{M} = \{1, 2, 3, 4, 5, 6, 7, 8, 9, 10\}$.
 During training, the total data set is evenly divided into $10$ batches, each containing $1,000$ samples.
-For each batch, we randomly select a number $m\in M$ and use it to generate input observations by sampling sensor locations $x$ at different positions together with their corresponding values of $k(x)$.
+For each batch, we randomly select a number $m\in \mathcal{M}$ and use it to generate input observations by sampling sensor locations $x$ at different positions together with their corresponding values of $k(x)$.
 The associated output measurements are uniformly sampled at $101$ grid points.
 To reduce randomness, we pregenerate $10$ batches and randomly select one batch at each iteration for model optimization.
 All models are trained for $100,000$ iterations.
 For testing, we construct a dataset of $10$ pairs of input-output functions.
-Input observations are generated in the same manner as in training, with sensor counts selected from $M$.
+Input observations are generated in the same manner as in training, with sensor counts selected from $\mathcal{M}$.
 The corresponding output functions are evaluated on $401$ uniformly spaced grid points across the domain.
 We report both the mean predictions and the standard deviations for representative test cases with different number of sensors in Fig. \ref{fig:1d-pde-plot}.
 For illustration, the number of input function sensors is set to $2$, $4$, $7$, and $10$, respectively.
 As shown in the figure, the mean and standard deviation produced by our UQ-SONet align closely with the reference solutions, demonstrating the accuracy and reliability of the proposed framework.
 Moreover, as the number of sensors increases, the predictive uncertainty bands gradually shrink, indicating that additional observational information leads to more confident and accurate predictions.
+For completeness, we also include a comparison with a deep ensemble baseline based on VIDON, with detailed results and discussion deferred to \ref{appendix:deepensem}.